Meet your awesome MCAT Mastery Mentors

 MCAT Score: 524

-Despite receiving poor practice scores and feeling lack of motivation to study, Mehul made the commitment to focused strategic studying and in 3.5 months, took his score from the low 500s to a 524 (100th percentile) on test day!
+Despite receiving poor practice scores and feeling lack of motivation to study, Mehul made the commitment to focused strategic studying.
+In 3.5 months, took launched his score from the low 500s to a 524 (100th percentile) on test day!

 "Hi!
 My name is Mehul and I’m a currently studying neuroscience in Canada.
 I wrote the MCAT in summer 2020 and would love to help you achieve the MCAT score you’re aiming for!
 I know that the MCAT prep process can sometimes feel incredibly long and tedious, and that it’s hard at times to find the motivation to continue.
 I’ve also faced problems remaining positive in light of a poor practice test score or after continuing to make the same mistakes again and again for weeks on end.
 But I managed to overcome these hurdles, and totally believe that you can too!
 I’ve been tutoring in some form or another for about 7 years, and absolutely love teaching.
 I’m going to focus on strategies, tips, and tricks that I used during my MCAT experience as well as ways I learned to approach AAMC-style questions so that you can learn how to actually write the exam, not just study forward.